danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 To help understand emergent behavior, we might turn to Turing's article of 1952 "The Chemical Basis of Morphogenesis" for its description of the way in which natural patterns naturally arise from homogeneous, uniform states.[^morpho] This idea of "morphogenesis" is something that political theorist and activist Franco "Bifo" Berardi has utilized to describe social and political mutation, or when new form emerges and takes shape.
 Processes of automation have not only replaced physical acts of production with information technology, but automation has transformed cognitive activity itself.
 To Berardi, this "implies the reduction of cognitive activity to algorithmic procedures, and the insertion of "automatisms into the social existence of the general intellect."[^eflux] One of the consequences of this is that automation is taking the place of political decision-making — "Yes or no […] no nuances, no ambiguity" — and to Berardi this implies the end of democracy, and the establishment of an automatic chain of logical procedures intended to replace conscious voluntary choices, and decision-making.
 Not only have machines captured the human capacity for thinking, according to Berardi, but also our capacity to feel.[^Bifo] Part of the problem he identifies is that we have been learning words from machines, not from other humans,[^mother] the consequence of which is that our capacity for love, tenderness, and compassion are lessened.
 We might add "care" to this list, thereby invoking feminist technoscience, such as Maria Puig de la Bellacasa's work.
 For Bellacasa, care is important as it draws attention to how things are held together, to their relationalities, "transforming things into matters of care is a way of relating to them, of inevitably becoming affected by them, and of modifying their potential to affect others."[^bellacasa]

 Along these lines, and drawing upon feminist technoscience, Helen Pritchard and Winnie Soon's artwork *Recurrent Queer Imaginaries* is a motto assistant that endlessly generates mottos as a form of rethinking, reinterpreting and dreaming urban life.
-In light of the rich history of struggles for racial, sexual and class injustice, the motto assistant uses manifestos and zines for queer and intersectional life as source text for machine learning and generative processes.[^pritchard] A further example of this approach to care in action is the syllabus *Digital Love Languages* at the School for Poetic Computation[^sfpc] Online, where the instructor Melanie Hoff explores how code can be cultivated as a "love language" that is more gentle, healing, and intimate than corporate systems of surveillance and exploitation.[^hoff] The course covers the building blocks of programming and natural language processing as well as explores the history of the love letter as a poetic form.
+In light of the rich history of struggles for racial, sexual and class injustice, the motto assistant uses manifestos and zines for queer and intersectional life as source text for machine learning and generative processes.[^pritchard] A further example of this approach to care in action is the syllabus *Digital Love Languages* at the School for Poetic Computation[^sfpc], where the instructor Melanie Hoff explores how code can be cultivated as a "love language" that is more gentle, healing, and intimate than corporate systems of surveillance and exploitation.[^hoff] The course covers the building blocks of programming and natural language processing as well as explores the history of the love letter as a poetic form.

 This discussion of more love and care in programming brings us to our last example, the generative "love-letters" that appeared on the Manchester University Computer Department’s noticeboard in 1953.
 These computer-generated declarations of love were produced by a program written by Christopher Strachey using the built-in random generator function of the M. U. C. (Manchester University Computer, the Ferranti Mark I), the earliest programmable computer.
 Regarded by some as the first example of digital art,[^Noah] and by Jacob Gaboury as a critique of hetero-normative love, not least because Strachey like Turing was queer.[^Gaboury] Moreover these letters are arguably more than a longing for same sex love, but human-machine love.